DubFriend/Sequel/README.md

 # Sequel
-Sequel is a lightweight PDO wrapper that simplifies the PDO interface and enables "foreach" iteration.
+Sequel is a lightweight PDO wrapper that simplifies the PDO interface and enables foreach iteration.

 ```php
 foreach($Sql->query("SELECT * FROM A") as $row) {